 What Does Lower Left Abdominal Pain Mean?

-Lower left abdominal pain can indicate various underlying conditions or illnesses.
-The most common of which are diverticulitis or a case of indigestion.
-However, this pain can be the first sign of a more severe condition.
-Continue reading to find out about the range of different causes.
+Lower left abdominal pain can indicate various underlying conditions or illnesses, such as diverticulitis or simply a case of indigestion.
+However, this pain can also be an early sign of more severe conditions.
+Continue reading to learn more about a range of issues that could cause lower left abdominal pain.

 Causes of pain in the lower left abdomen

-Diverticulitis, one of the most common causes of lower stomach pain, is an infection of pouches in your intestines.
-Symptoms can range from severe, which is possible ruptures in your bowel, to mild – you can manage it with home remedies.
+Diverticulitis, one of the most common causes of lower stomach pain, is an infection of your intestinal pouches.
+Symptoms can range from mild enough to manage at home to severe enough to need emergency attention.

 Here is a list of symptoms that could indicate diverticulitis:

-- Left lower abdominal pain is constant and has persisted for more than a few days
+- Constant eft lower abdominal pain that has persisted for more than a few days

 - Nausea and vomiting

-Contact your doctor if you think the lower left abdomen pain you experience is due to diverticulitis, and the pain has persisted for multiple days.
-Diverticulitis can become incredibly serious if left untreated.
-If there is evidence of perforation in your colon, fistulas, rectal bleeding, or abscesses, surgery will be considered.
+Contact your doctor if you think your lower left abdomen could be due to diverticulitis, especially if the pain has persisted for several days.
+Diverticulitis can become a serious condition if left untreated, and even lead to perforation of the colon.
+If your doctor sees evidence of perforation in your colon, fistulas, rectal bleeding, or abscesses, surgery will be considered.

 Another common cause of pain on the left side of the stomach is indigestion.
 This term describes general discomfort felt in your stomach rather than a specific disease.
 Some symptoms include: